Skip to content ↓

 Through our maths curriculum, we aim for pupils to:

--develop curiosity about number and represent numbers in a variety of ways
+-develop curiosity about numbers and represent numbers in a variety of ways

--develop fluency when working with number across all 4 operations
+-develop fluency when working with a number across all 4 operations

--develop the ability to recall and apply knowledge rapidly and accurately, including times tables
+-develop the ability to recall and apply knowledge rapidly and accurately, including timetables

 -acquire and apply the vocabulary of maths